davidsoto94/bookingAPI/README.md

 The Implementation was helped by this article to explain and implement JWT https://juandavid8a.github.io/tutoriales/2021/07/01/entity-user-net-core-5/ taking changes for the case.

-¿What Tables does de API use?
+¿What Tables does the API use?
 -The Tables are de ASP.NET Entity Framework issue to authentication and authorization, join with a Room Table, in this case is only one room, but can increase in case that is necesary, and a reservation Table that has 2 foreign keys, one for the user, and another for the room.

 ¿Where can i see the methods?